bodoba/SRF02/README.md

 ```

 The tool will
-* check is the sensor is accessible at the old address
+* check if the sensor is accessible at the old address
-* reprogramm the adress setting
+* reprogramm the address setting
 * check if the new address is reachable